A Constructive Characterization of Optimal Bundling: Solving the Problem

 These two definitions resemble the notions of dominated strategies and best response in game theory.
 Note that $b'$ in Definition \ref{def2} could be type-dependent, as in the standard ``never best response'' definitions.

-The following assumption helps me establish the equivalence between very weakly dominated deterministic bundles and never strict best response bundles.
+The following assumption helps establish the equivalence between very weakly dominated deterministic bundles and never strict best response bundles.
 Moreover, this assumption also ensures the uniqueness of the minimal optimal menu and the fact that it is indeed the set of strict best responses.
 The assumption requires $\phi$ to have a certain single-crossing difference property.
-For completeness, I first introduce what it means for a function to be ``single-crossing''.